jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-replication/index.md

 > When will dbatools support replication?

 Replication, everyone loves to hate it, but it's been our most requested feature as far as adding commands to dbatools.
-For ages we've said 'sounds great' and 'we would love that', but we when we started looking into it the energy soon fizzled away, due to it's dependency on [RMO - Replication Management Objects](https://learn.microsoft.com/en-us/sql/relational-databases/replication/concepts/replication-management-objects-concepts?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655), as opposed to [SMO - SQL Server Management Objects](https://learn.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide?wt.mc_id=AZ-MVP-5003655), things weren't as easy as we had hoped.
+For ages we've said 'sounds great' and 'we would love that', but when we started looking into it the energy soon fizzled away, due to it's dependency on [RMO - Replication Management Objects](https://learn.microsoft.com/en-us/sql/relational-databases/replication/concepts/replication-management-objects-concepts?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655), as opposed to [SMO - SQL Server Management Objects](https://learn.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide?wt.mc_id=AZ-MVP-5003655), things weren't as easy as we had hoped.

 ## It finally happened!